 You can also expect to lose several pounds worth of fluids in the first several hours postpartum.

 - How To Exercise With Kids At Home

 - 5 Tips On Postpartum Core Restoration from A Physical Therapist

 - Best Postpartum Belly Wrap For C-Sections (Cheap!!)

 What’s more, this number can continue to climb for several weeks postpartum, since you are likely to lose blood and other fluids for up to about four weeks postpartum.

-Most moms, however, need a little help to speed up the process of tightening up their postpartum belly.
+Most moms, however, need a little help to speed up the process.

-And really, in order to get the postpartum belly most moms have in mind, it’s realistic to expect a little work to be involved.
-(Click to read about how to set realistic fitness goals after having a baby.)
+Really, in order to get the postpartum belly most moms have in mind, it’s realistic to expect a little work to be involved.

 Luckily since there are a lot of factors involved as far as the things that changed your belly, there are a lot of ways to tighten your postpartum belly, too.